Computer engineering: Computer hardware engineering

-According to the United States BLS, the current job outlook employment for computer hardware engineers, the expected ten-year growth from 2024 to 2034 is 7%.
+According to the United States BLS, the current job outlook employment for computer hardware engineers, the expected ten-year growth from 2025 to 2035 is 9% mostly to replace existing engineers that retire or leave the occupation for other fields.
 However, 2019 to 2029 for computer hardware engineering was an estimated 2% and a total of 71,100 jobs. ("Slower than average" in their own words when compared to other occupations)".
 This is a decrease from the 2014 to 2024 BLS computer hardware engineering estimate of 3% and a total of 77,700 jobs; "and is down from 7% for the 2012 to 2022 BLS estimate and is further down from 9% in the BLS 2010 to 2020 estimate."
 Today, computer hardware is somewhat equal to electronic and computer engineering (ECE) and has been divided into many subcategories, the most significant being embedded system design.

 Computer software engineering

-According to the U.S. Bureau of Labor Statistics (BLS), "computer applications software engineers and computer systems software engineers the current growth projections for 2024 to 2034 is 15%.
-This is close to the 2014 to 2024 growth for computer software engineering was an estimated 17% and there was a total of 1,114,000 jobs that same year.
+According to the U.S. Bureau of Labor Statistics (BLS), "computer applications software engineers and computer systems software engineers are projected to be among the faster than average growing occupations" due mostly to replenish the retiring and those who leave the field.
+The BLS expected 2025 to 2035 growth for computer software engineering was an estimated 10%, down from an earlier 17% estimate.
 This is down from the 2012 to 2022 BLS estimate of 22% for software developers.
 And, further down from the 30% 2010 to 2020 BLS estimate.
 In addition, growing concerns over cybersecurity add up to put computer software engineering high above the average rate of increase for all fields.
 However, some of the work will be outsourced in foreign countries.
 Due to this, job growth will not be as fast as during the last decade, as jobs that would have gone to computer software engineers in the United States would instead go to computer software engineers in countries such as India.
-In addition, the BLS job outlook for Computer Programmers, 2014–24 has an −8% (a decline, in their words), then a job outlook, 2019-29 of -9% (Decline), then a 10% decline for 2021-2031 and now an 11% decline for 2022-2032 for those who program computers (i.e. embedded systems) who are not computer application developers.
+In addition, the BLS job outlook for Computer Programmers, 2014–24 has an −8% (a decline, in their words), then a job outlook, 2019-29 of -9% (Decline), then a -10% decline for 2021-2031 and now an -11% decline for 2022-2032 for those who program computers (i.e. embedded systems) who are not computer application developers.
 Furthermore, women in software fields has been declining over the years even faster than other engineering fields.